Arty-Facts/dockipy/README.md

 ## TODO
 - [ ] Add support Windows Notebooks
 - [ ] Add support for Docker GPU driver installation on WLS2
+- [ ] Add support for Mac.
+I don't have a Mac!
+Pls send donations to my onlyfans so that i can afford one!

 ## License